COVID-related nursing home deaths in Pennsylvania fuel blame | Times Leader

 The Department of Health has not released data on the number of COVID-19 patients who were released back to nursing homes, or which nursing homes readmitted such patients.

-In August, the Justice Department, under then-President Donald Trump, sent letters to the governors of Pennsylvania, New York, Michigan and New Jersey — all Democrats — seeking data on whether they violated federal law and caused deaths by ordering nursing homes to accept recovering COVID-19 patients from hospitals.
+In August, the Justice Department, under then-President Donald Trump, of Pennsylvania, New York, Michigan and New Jersey — all Democrats — seeking data on whether they violated federal law and caused deaths by ordering nursing homes to accept recovering COVID-19 patients from hospitals.

 The outcome of that investigation is unclear.
 The Department of Justice declined comment on it Thursday.

-Note: This story has been corrected to show that the spelling of the acting health secretary’s name is Alison, not Allison.